bulldogDevLabs/meteor-up/README.md

 ~~~

 ##### mup.json
-Set the 'os' attribute of the server to 'rhel' to handel special conditions on RHEL7.
+Identify the server os as RedHat by setting the 'os' attribute to 'rhel'.

 #### Deploy Wait Time